Steel Legs for 28 Inch Desks

 Test fitting the legs by Flowyline Design

-Here are some of Flowyline Design’s metal table legs to be used for a slab like this
+If you are a fan of mid-century modern and industrial modern furniture, check out some of Flowyline Design’s metal table legs to be used for a slab like this:

 How- to